OArnarsson/FlaskApps/README.md

 # Flask Apps
 ### About
-Learning and experimentation with python flask app backend and deploying it to Heroku.
+Experimentation with python flask backend and deploying it to Heroku.

+### Projects
+1. [Basic flask app](https://github.com/andriandresson/FlaskApps/tree/master/First_FlaskApp), ready for heroku deployment.